GenericMappingTools/gmt/doc_modern/rst/source/psconvert.rst

     gmt psconvert -TF -Fabc a.ps b.ps c.ps

-To create a simple linear map with :doc:`pscoast` and convert it to tif with a .tfw the tight BoundingBox computation.
+To create a simple linear map with :doc:`coast` and convert it to tif with a .tfw the tight BoundingBox computation.

    ::

-    gmt pscoast -JX12cd -R-10/-4/37/43 -W1 -Di -Bg30m -P -G200 --MAP_FRAME_TYPE=inside > cara.ps
+    gmt coast -JX12cd -R-10/-4/37/43 -W1 -Di -Bg30m -P -G200 --MAP_FRAME_TYPE=inside > cara.ps
     gmt psconvert cara.ps -Tt -W

 To create a Mercator version of the above example and use GDAL to